A Simplified

 slide behind you

-right arm detach, you will have to wait until it reconnects with your
+you let your right arm detach, you will have to wait until it

-and the club are into the slot) before you can turn your body hard into
+are into the slot) before you can turn your body hard into the

-of it could be quite tricky and is a significant source of
+be quite tricky and is a significant source of inconsistency.

 you flip your hands to square